 We will continue to do the work; here’s a look at our some of our future plans:

 This past year and current climate, including the COVID-19 pandemic, racial injustices, recent global economic turmoil, and natural disasters all are having an impact on mental health.
 As a company that is dedicated to listening, understanding and taking action, we cannot think of a more important issue to tackle with this philosophy.
 This is why, for our first grant round of our new Medallia.org Fund grant, we will be providing technology, thought partnership, and funding to scale technology-first, innovative, and human-centered solutions to prevent suicides and promote healthy well-being for BIPOC, veterans, and caretakers.
 More information is coming soon as we partner with Tides Foundation to select these nonprofit partners.

 We are also one of the inaugural members of the Full Circle Fund’s “Social Justice in a Post-COVID World” Accelerator to provide funding and skill-based volunteering to tech-forward nonprofits working on solutions to systemic issues behind the disproportionately detrimental health impacts of COVID-19 on communities of color.
 More information is coming soon as we partner with FCF to select these nonprofit partners.

 We will continue to work toward embodying the words of MLK.
 The work is never done, but we hope that our actions drive change in this sometimes dark world.

-Medallia is growing and dedicated to “hiring the whole person.”
+Medallia is dedicated to “hiring the whole person.”
 Join the #MedalliaLife by heading to our careers page and applying today!